Qwe1rty/NodeDial/README.md

 ```
 [...] replication.RaftFSM - Committing node add entry, node c6518456f35b64e33b4302c14f33af4a41a13ca517e176ab50aeefe2b8fc98ac officially invited to cluster
 ```

+This is why there is a minimum 25 second delay for each node addition for the Kubernetes setup provided in the repo, as it ensures enough time for Raft to replicate the node addition as a log entry to the majority of nodes

 Overall, the typical workflow for when there's multiple nodes are the same as when there's just one, except that the leader has to reach out to the cluster and confirm with a majority of nodes every time it wants to write something.